 Driving part-time for Uber or Lyft can be a nice way to earn some cash.
 You can set your own schedule and work around other commitments.
 However, many personal auto policies won’t provide insurance coverage while you are transporting riders for a fee (“drive for hire”), which could put you at risk for claim denials or dropped insurance.
 And having two policies is both costly and confusing.

-GEICO’s Ridesharing Policy (also known as a Hybrid Policy) replaces a driver’s personal auto policy by providing coverage for both personal and ridesharing use, whether the rideshare app is on or off.
+GEICO’s Ridesharing Policy is a hybrid policy that replaces a driver’s personal auto policy by providing coverage for both personal and ridesharing use, whether the rideshare app is on or off.
 To see if ridesharing insurance is available in your state, contact GEICO for a free Ridesharing Insurance quote.

 Bills, Bills, Bills